Overview

 Device Guardian Access Management (DGAM) requires the installation of the following components:

-• For Both Kiosks and Devices:
+- For Both Kiosks and Mobile Devices:

-• For Devices only:
+- For Mobile Devices only:

-• Identity Guardian - Facilitates user authentication for device access.
+- Identity Guardian - Facilitates user authentication for device access.
 Configure Identity Guardian according to your user authentication strategy.

 Permissions